Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Directed Acyclic Graphs

-so that the identifiability of $\Phi_\ell$ is independent of the value of $u_\ell^{k-1}$, which implies that the excitation of the sink is never necessary for identifiability.

-Finally, the measurement of a source $i$ provides the output $y_i=u_i^{k-1}$ that does not include any unknown dynamics of the network. \end{proof} Next, we establish a link between vertex-disjoint paths and the rank of submatrices $T_G^{A,B}(\uu_G^k)$. \begin{definition}[Vertex-Disjoint Paths \cite{hendrickx2019identifiability}] A group of paths are mutually vertex disjoint if no two paths of this group contain the same vertex. \end{definition}
+Notice that any node function $\tilde \Phi_j=\psi_1(y_1^{k-0},\ldots,y_1^{k-m_{j,1}})+\Phi_j$ where $\psi_1$ is analytic and $\psi_1(0)=0$, also satisfies \eqref{eq:excitation_source2}.
+This implies that it is not possible to identify $\Phi_j$ and hence, the excitation of all the sources is necessary for identifiability of the network.
+Now, the excitation of a sink $\ell$ can only affect its output: $y_\ell^k=u_\ell^{k-1}+\Phi_\ell$.
+Therefore, the identifiability of $\Phi_\ell$ is independent of the value of $u_\ell^{k-1}$, which implies that the excitation of the sink is never necessary for identifiability.
+Finally, the measurement of a source $i$ provides the output $y_i=u_i^{k-1}$ that does not include any unknown dynamics. \end{proof} Next, we establish a link between vertex-disjoint paths and the rank of submatrices of $T_{H_v(G)}(\uu^v)=(I-J_{H_v(G)}(\uu^v))^{-1}$, which is well defined since $J_{H_v(G)}(\uu^v)$ is upper-triangular in a DAG \cite{hendrickx2019identifiability}. \begin{definition}[Vertex-Disjoint Paths \cite{hendrickx2019identifiability}] A group of paths are mutually vertex disjoint if no two paths of this group contain the same vertex. \end{definition}